Minecraft-Pathfinding/minecraft-pathfinding/README.md

 ### Goals
 There is currently only one goal: `goals.GoalBlock`.
 You can easily make a goal via: `GoalBlock.fromVec(<vec3>)`

+This goal will have the bot stand on top of the block chosen.

 Code example:
 ```ts
 const {Vec3} = require('vec3')